 In the admin dashboard, navigate via Events > + Add Event

 Admin Event Form vs. Public Submission Form

 The admin form offers additional and advanced functionality and the following items are Admin-only.
-In order for general users to use this field effectively on the public submission form they would have to be knowledgable of Localist functions and terminology and our goal is to keep the public submission form as simple and fool-proof as possible.
+In order for general users to use this field effectively on the public submission form they would have to be knowledgable of Localist functions and terminology.
+Our goal is to keep the public submission form as simple and fool-proof as possible.

-- Keywords and Tags: Since these are open text,there would be an excess of different inputs.
-This is why users are provided with filters to label their event, which decreases confusion and clutter on the calendar.
+- These are open text which could cause an excess of different inputs if made available on the Public Submission Form.
+Instead, users are provided with filters to label their event.
+This decreases confusion and clutter on the calendar.

 - Facebook Event Page

 - Allow User Activity

 - Exclude from Trending

 - Public Form: Title, Date, and Description + any custom fields marked as required

 - Name: (Required) This will be displayed as the event’s name in the main listing and on corresponding details pages.